jashwanth0712/before-you-sign/README.md

 - Click on the extension icon to open and start using its features, including the Legal Chatbot, Text Highlighter, and Document Generator.

+**Note: If you prefer an alternative download method, you can download the `build` folder directly by downloading from [this link](https://drive.google.com/drive/folders/1eFvtfvu24le5Y3rStvWwkr4U9YgWvSIq?usp=sharing).**

 ## Tech Stack 🛠️